Best Nylon String Guitar Shortlist – Price Points $100 to $1000

 Can Steel Strings be Used on a Classical Guitar?

 The short answer is no. A nylon-strung guitar is not built to handle the tension of steel strings.
 It can be done with some modifications, but you won't get the most out of your steel string, so it's not worth it.
-On the other hand, steel-string acoustic guitars can handle nylon strings easily, but adjustments on the nut and saddle will make it work.
+On the other hand, steel-string acoustic guitars can handle nylon strings easily, but adjustments to the nut and saddle will make it work.
 The identical downside applies: you won't get the natural feel and sound of nylon strings when used this way.
-So for best results learn how to string a classical guitar with the proper strings.
+So for the best results, learn how to string a classical guitar with the proper strings.

 Best Nylon String Guitar Selection Methodology

 The first edition was published in 2016.
-Went Live with December 2023 Edition

-To be considered for inclusion in this guide a guitar had to meet the following criteria:
+To be considered for inclusion in this guide, a guitar had to meet the following criteria:

-• Must have nylon strings
+• Must have nylon strings.

-• Priced from $99 to $999.99
+• Priced from $99 to $999.99.

-• Only 6 string guitars were included
+• Only 6 string guitars were included.

-• Must be available from major online retailers in the USA
+• Must be available from major online retailers in the USA.

-• Must have upper and lower bouts consistent with a full-sized body
+• Must have upper and lower bouts consistent with a full-sized body.

 • Types of guitars with nylon strings that were excluded: Travel & Silent Guitars

-Finally, we selected the highest rated options to recommend in each price range above.
+Finally, we selected the highest-rated options to recommend in each price range above.

-For more information about our methods, please read How Gearank Works.
+For more information about our methods, please read

 About the Author and Contributors